hiveot/idprov-standard/docs/idprov-protocol.md

 * signature is the base64 encoded HMAC of the response message and the OOB secret.
 This field is not needed if a valid client certificate was used by the device.

+The retrySec time indicates when the request must be repeated.
+In case the server has issued a certificate this is the recommended renewal time.
+If the server responds with status 'waiting' the client should retry after the indicated time has elapsed.
+This lets the server manage its load.

+Verification methods:

+#### Certificate Request With Signature Verification

+A new provisioning request by an unauthenticated client (eg no client certificate) must contain a valid signature field created using the out of band secret.

 The signatures in the request and response are generated as follows (see appendix A for a code example): Base64(HMAC(message, oob-secret))
 1. Create the message with the signature field an empty string
-2. Create a HMAC of the message using the SHA256 hash of the out-of-band secret
+2. Create a HMAC of the message using the SHA256 hash of the out-of-band secret from the sender.
 3. Store the base64 encoded result in the signature field

 The signature verification:
 1. Recreate the received message with the signature field blank
 2. Create the HMAC of the received message using the SHA256 hash of the out-of-band secret from the receiver.
 3. Base64 decode the HMAC signature of the received message
-4. Use HMAC verify to compare the two HMAC signatures.
+4. Use HMAC-verify to compare the two HMAC signatures.

-Verifications of the request by the server:
-* The signature of the message must verify against the HMAC of the message using the receiver's out of band secret as described above.
-* The IP and MAC in the request matches the IP and MAC of the request sender.
-This can be used for logging and additional verification, for example check if only a single request is made per device.
-* Peer certificate:
-  * In case of renewing an existing certificate with mutual authentication the peer certificate MUST have the same deviceID as the requested certificate AND must not be expired.
-The peer certificate OU MUST be 'iotdevice'.
-In this case no oobsHash is needed.
+This verification takes places twice, once by the server when receiving a request and once by the client when receiving a response.
+If both verifications succeed then this guarantees that both sender and receiver share the same out of band secret and the request and response messages have not been tampered with.

+#### Certificate Renewal

+A provisioning request to renew an existing certificate will be approved without a signature.
+No out of band secret is needed.

+The client (IoT device) MUST use mutual authentication with the server using a previously issued client certificate that has not expired.

+The deviceID of the certificate MUST match the device ID of the request certificate renewal.
+Eg, the client can renew its own certificate.

+#### Certificate Request By Administrator

-  * In case of administrator or plugin requesting a certificate, the peer certificate OU MUST be 'plugin' or admin'.
-In this case no OOB secret is needed.
+An administrator that uses a valid client certificate with the admin or plugin organizational unit can request a certificate for a device.
+No OOB secret is needed.

-Verification of the response by the client:
-* The signature must verify against the response message, and the OOB secret of the sender.
-It verifies that the reponse has not been tampered with and the sender knows the OOB secret.

-The retrySec time indicates when the request must be repeated.
-In case the server has issued a certificate this is the recommended renewal time.
-If the server does not have the OOB secret the device should retry after the indicated time has elapsed.
-This lets the server manage its load.

 ### Requesting The Provisioning Status

-Last, clients can obtain the provisioning status and client certificate of a device.
+Administrators can obtain the provisioning status and client certificate of a device.
+This requires the use of a client certificate with an admin or plugin OU.

 ```http
 > HTTP GET https://server:port/idprov/status/{deviceID}